 The installation part is also an absolute breeze.
 Instructions are provided on how to install, and installation accessories are provided.
 The hitch tube is 20.5 inches long and it fits 2-inch square receivers of different classes.
 The ¾” hitch pin has been included to make securing the bike easy.

 Looking for a top-notch motorcycle carrier hitch regardless of the heavyweight?
 This could be your best buy.
-I don’t see a major deal breaker in this product hence I chose it among the best.
+I don’t see a major deal-breaker in this product hence I chose it among the best.
 It is easy to install and to secure your bike.
 The ramp makes it easy to load the bike.
 If you are inexperienced, you may need someone to help you lift and install this heavy steel carrier hitch.
 I recommend it!

 Now let’s delve into the selection guidelines for your motorcycle hitch carriers.
 As I have already reiterated, motorcycle hitch carriers come in different designs, sizes and materials, and so choosing the best way is not as easy a walk in a park.
-It comes with attention to details.
+It comes with attention to detail.
 In this section, I will highlight features worth looking at.

 What to look at when purchasing the best motorcycle hitch carrier?